maximeraafat/maximeraafat.github.io/pages/about.md

 Hi, I am **Maxime**!

 Already <script src='/js/calculateAge.js'></script> revolutions around the sun, still not a single coffee during my long coding nights (and days).
-I aspire to make the world a better place through computer vision, graphics and AI innovations, while still enjoying each moment spent along my family, friends and PlayStation.
+I aspire to make the world a better place by enabling and creating visual experiences through computer graphics, vision and AI innovations, while still enjoying each moment spent along my family, friends and PlayStation.
 {:style="text-align: justify"}

 Curious for more?
 Have a look at my [**Projects**](/projects) or my [**Creative Blog**](/blog), where I share some of my favorite homemade creations!